ST. CROIX INSIGHTS

 Photo by Brooke Lark

-I recently visited a successful doctor who owns her own dental practice.
-She’s married and has kids, and she has a host of employees who help keep her office running smoothly.
-As we were discussing her fees and insurance reimbursements (she was giving me a choice between replacing a filling or getting a crown), I asked her a simple question: “Which side of the check do you want to sign?”
+I recently met with a successful doctor who runs her own dental practice.
+Married with kids and managing a team of employees, we were discussing treatment options when I asked a simple question: “Which side of the check do you want to sign?”

-She laughed and said, “I wish someone would have had that conversation with me years ago.”
+She laughed and replied, “I wish someone would have had that conversation with me years ago.”

 - It’s hard work.